openimagingdata/CDEStaging/definitions/MRI_knee/menisci.md

 - Discoid lateral meniscus with tear
 - T2 hyperintensity within the lateral meniscus
 - Intrasubstance signal abnormality within the lateral meniscus
-- Intrasubstance degenerative changes within the lateral meniscus (without tear)
+- Intrasubstance degenerative changes within the lateral meniscus
-- Degenerative changes within the lateral meniscus (without tear)
+- Degenerative changes within the lateral meniscus
 - Probable tear of the lateral meniscus
 - Non-displaced tear of the lateral meniscus
 - Displaced tear of the lateral meniscus